 Remove an extension: Select the extension, then click Uninstall.
 Or, delete the app that contains the extension.

 In the Safari app on your Mac, click the extension’s button in the toolbar.

 Choose how much access the extension has.

 Extensions may access the content of the web pages you visit.
-Check which extensions you have installed and make sure you’re familiar with what they do.
-See Change Extensions preferences in Safari.
+Check which extensions you’ve installed and make sure you’re familiar with what they do.
+See Change Extensions settings.

 Important: The first time you open Safari, you get warnings about extensions that slow down browsing or are no longer supported:

-Extensions that slow down browsing: The extensions will be turned off.
-You can turn on the extensions in Safari preferences.
+Extensions that slow down browsing: The extensions are turned off.
+You can turn on the extensions in Safari settings.

-Developer-signed .safariextz-style (legacy) extensions: The extensions won’t load and no longer appear in Safari preferences.
+Developer-signed .safariextz-style (legacy) extensions: The extensions don’t load and no longer appear in Safari settings.
 You can’t turn them on.